 Attorneys: many attorneys advertise eviction services.
 Most have never done an eviction.
 That can cost you many extra months of no income.
 Hire an attorney that has had experience in handling evictions.
 They can take care of everything from posting the notices, to filing the court paperwork, to representing you if the tenant contests the eviction, they can file for a judgment for all the money the tenant owes you, and coordinate with the Miami Court Services for eviction day removal of the tenant.
 Before hiring, ask them what their fees will be in addition to the cost of filing with the court.
 Ask about experience in handling other evictions.
 Costs can range anywhere from a low flat fee (for firms that specialize in evictions) to a normal hourly rate (which can range from $150-400 per hour).

 Do-It-Yourself: it is possible to handle the eviction yourself.
 Pickup a Miami-Dade Eviction Package at one of the Miami-Dade County court houses or government centers.
 The package has all fees and required documents listed and included.
+For rent owed and expenses, it's possible to file in small claims court if the amount isn't more than $5000.

 2) Small claims court.
 This court is designed for those that want to handle their smaller legal money claims without hiring an attorney.
 It's much more user-friendly, but there is a limit.
 In Miami-Dade, small claims court will hear cases for $5k or less.